Amid68/Fake-News-Detection/data_analysis/ISOT_analysis/ISOT_analysis.md

 # Fake News Dataset Analysis: Understanding Linguistic Patterns for Transformer Model Comparison

+## Introduction

-In this analysis, I explore the underlying patterns that distinguish real from fake news in the ISOT dataset.
-By identifying these patterns, I can better interpret how different transformer models learn to detect deceptive content and evaluate their effectiveness at capturing linguistic and stylistic differences.
-This analysis provides crucial context for comparing pre-trained language models like DistilBERT and TinyBERT on fake news detection tasks.
+This notebook documents the detailed analysis of linguistic patterns that distinguish real from fake news in the ISOT dataset.
+This analysis is crucial for understanding how different transformer models learn to detect deceptive content and for evaluating their effectiveness at capturing linguistic and stylistic differences.
+By identifying these patterns, we can better interpret model performance and provide context for comparing lightweight pretrained models like DistilBERT, TinyBERT, MobileBERT, and RoBERTa on fake news detection tasks.

 ## 1. Setup and Data Loading

+### Library Imports

+First, I import the necessary libraries for data manipulation, visualization, and text analysis:

 ```python